A modern farmhouse bathroom makeover – it’s cozy, beautiful, and super-functional all at the same time

 Check out more photos from the demo stage [here].

 It is the coolest thing to see a design board come to life.
 The bathroom turned out exactly as I had pictured…actually, it’s even better.
-It’s bright but cozy, full of charm, and full of things I love: warm woods, white shiplap, and some greenery.
+It’s bright but cozy, full of charm, and full of things I love: warm woods, white shiplap, and some greenery, but most of all our Stunning Stone Top Painted Vanity Unit & Basin is gorgeous and fits in so well with everything else.
 Seriously it’s the bathroom of my dreams.

 Our insane copper tub is the Euclid from Sinkology, and to say I am obsessed would be putting it lightly.
 It is HUGE – Brandon’s one request when picking out a tub was that we get one he could fit in (he’s 6’3″).
 And this one totally fits the bill.
 It’s beautiful, too…and I knew it would definitely be the focal point of the room, so I wanted to keep the wall above it simple.
 I don’t want anything taking away from the tub’s gorgeousness!!